stackblitz/docs/docs/parts/monorepo-support.md

 This refers to every sub-directory inside `packages` which contains a `package.json`.

 :::info
 Note that a yarn workspace looks somewhat identical to an npm workspace.
-For the most parts that's true, but yarn also has [`nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist).
+For the most part that's true, but yarn also adds useful features such as [`nohoist`](https://classic.yarnpkg.com/blog/2018/02/15/nohoist).
 :::